verge-io/docs/docs/product-guide/vm-recipes.md

 Recipes are stored in [Catalogs](/product-guide/recipe-organization#Catalogs).
 If you do not have a local Catalog created yet, you will be prompted to create a new one first.

 3. **Recipe Fields**
-    **Name:** Using a descriptive name that adequately identifies the Recipe can help users in locating suitable recipes.
+    * **Name:** Use a descriptive name that adequately identifies the Recipe can help users in locating suitable recipes.
-    **Description:** (optional) You can store any additional information about this recipe here.
+    * **Description:** (optional) You can store any additional information about this recipe here.
 This is a good place to provide some documentation on the intended purpose and general guidelines of the particular Recipe.
-    **Icon:** (optional) a Font-Awesome icon can be associated with the Recipe.
+    * **Icon:** (optional) a Font-Awesome icon can be associated with the Recipe.
 Icons can help users to easily identify different Recipes.
-    **Catalog:** Select a Catalog in which to store the Recipe.
+    * **Catalog:** Select a Catalog in which to store the Recipe.
 Catalogs are helpful to keep Recipes organized.
-    **Virtual Machine:** Select a template VM or select --None-- if the Recipe will instead utilize a Cloud Image URL.
+    * **Virtual Machine:** Select a template VM or select --None-- if the Recipe will instead utilize a Cloud Image URL.
-    **Version:** Assign a version number.
+    * **Version:** Assign a version number.
 This field will automatically increment each time the recipe to help track changes.

+    ??? example "Version Numbering"
-    !!! example "A version number of 1.0.0 would be incremented to 1.0.0-1 and then 1.0.0-2 and so forth; and you could manually edit the version number to reflect larger version changes, such as changing the version to 2.0.0 after making significant modifications."
+        A version number of 1.0.0 would be incremented to 1.0.0-1 and then 1.0.0-2 and so forth; and you could manually edit the version number to reflect larger version changes, such as changing the version to 2.0.0 after making significant modifications.

-    **Use Asset for Question Names:** When enabled, drive question names are based on the drive asset number rather than ordinal number.
+    * **Use Asset for Question Names:** When enabled, drive question names are based on the drive asset number rather than ordinal number.
     !!! tip "When a Recipe is based on a Virtual Machine, drive questions are created automatically (disabled by default) for each of the VM's drives, e.g.  YB_DRIVE_4_SIZE, YB_DRIVE_3_NONPERSISTENT.

-    **Version Dependencies:** (Not applicable for Recipes that will only be used on the local system and its own tenants).
+    * **Version Dependencies:** (Not applicable for Recipes that will only be used on the local system and its own tenants).
 Dependencies can be specified when there are VergeOS features required for the Recipe to work properly (to prevent a remote system from using a Recipe that it can not accommodate).

 4. Click **Submit** to save the base configuration.
-The Recipe Dashboard will display.
+The Recipe Dashboard will display where you can configure your sections and questions.

 ### Sections
 Sections allow you to group your questions.
 You must define at least one section.

 5. Click **Sections** on the left menu, and click New to create.
 Each section will require name and can optionally include a description.
 When finished with sections, use the back button or breadcrumb to return to the VM Recipe Dashboard.

 ### Questions
-Default, included Questions
+When a Recipe is created, some questions are included automatically.
+Some of these questions need to be enabled if you wish to use them.

-6. Click **Questions** on the left menu, and then **New**.
+6. To add additional questions to the Click **Questions** on the left menu, and then **New**, to add new questions.
 7. **Question Fields**
-    **Section:**
-    **Name:**
-    **Type:**
-    **Order ID:**
-    **Display:**
-    **Default Value:**
-    **Regex Validation:**
-    **Placeholder Text:**
-    **Tooltip Text:**
-    **Note Text:**
-    **On Change:**
+    **Section:** each question belongs to one section.
+    **Name:** serves as the variable name that can be referenced in scripts; use a descriptive name to aid in script maintenance and troubleshooting; alpha-numeric characters only (no spaces or special characters)
+    **Type:** determines how the data is collected via user input, interacting with the VergeOS database, downloading cloud images, etc.  The [Question Types Listing](#Types) provides descriptions below.
+    **Order ID:** used to determine the order questions are displayed (within the selected section) **Display:** text displayed in the VergeOS for the user to answer recipe questions **Default Value:** (optional) defines an initial answer value for the question **Regex Validation:** (optional) regular expression string used to validate input **Placeholder Text:** (optional) greyed text displayed to give the user an example of the expected input **Tooltip Text:** (optional) user help text displayed in a popup when the field is hovered with mouse **Note Text:** (optional) user help text displayed directly under the input field **On Change:** allows for hiding/showing other questions when this field is changed.
+(Example code is shown in this field when creating a new question.)